 - The software supports a host of audio file formats, including MP3, WAV, Vorbis, FLAC, AIFF, PCM, OGG, WMA, MP4, AC3, and AMR.

-- Massive online support.
+- Fourthly, it has massive online support.

 - It doesn’t have the best of user interfaces.